rezanasu/turboly-challenge/README.md

 6. HTTP Post Request to /login.
 7. Create Navigation Guard and insert access_token to localStorage.
 8. CRUD Tasks.
-9. Filter tasks by due_date, description, priority in UI.
+9. Order tasks by due_date, description, priority in UI.
 10. Send alert to user to show tasks that due today.

 # FRAMEWORK